 Being aware of their surroundings will help them avoid predatory people and other dangerous scenarios.
 Do not instill fear, it will not help, but training them will.
 There is more information about situation awareness you can learn about in this article and in this best-selling book by Gavin DeBecker, author of The Gift of Fear.

 Our children have always been told that if they ever have that “gut feeling” that something is wrong, to believe it.
 As parents, we would believe them and take their side.
-Often, predators are people that the family knows, relatives, coaches, teachers, and neighbors.
+Predators are often people the family knows, relatives, coaches, teachers, and neighbors.
 They can groom children for abuse and the children find themselves in a situation where they feel that something is wrong, but don’t want to disappoint the person.

 Again, I reminded my children that they can leave the situation.
 Even if it is against the rules, there will be no consequences.
-Our children needed to know that they can trust that feeling inside of them, and we will trust it, too.
+Our children need to know that they can trust that feeling inside them, and we will also trust it.